-Most GUI systems (and embedded control systems - like your Microwave, camera etc) are event driven.
+Most systems with a Graphical User Interface or GUI (eg. Microsoft Windows or MacOS) and embedded control systems - like your Microwave, camera etc. are event driven.
 That is the operating system sends events to the program and the program responds to these as they arrive.
 Events can include things a user does - like clicking the mouse or pressing a key - or things that the system itself does like updating the clock or refreshing the screen.